Bits, Bytes, & Radio Waves

 Storage

-Activate the Software iSCSI adapter (or use a physical adapter).
+I begin by activating the Software iSCSI adapter (or use a physical adapter if available).

-Storage > Adapters > Configure iSCSI (assuming it’s been added or enabled)
+Storage > Adapters > Configure iSCSI (assuming the adapter has already been added or enabled).

 The first step is to populate the Network Port Bindings section with the two VMkernel NICs.
 Notice that the UI displays the APIPA IPv4 addresses rather than the IPv6 addresses.
-It would be nice to see the UI updated to reflect IPv6 more clearly.
+It would be helpful to see the UI updated to reflect IPv6 configurations more clearly.

-You can configure a single dynamic target and both paths will typically be discovered, but I prefer to configure both explicitly.
+I can configure a single dynamic target and both paths are typically discovered, but I prefer to configure both targets explicitly.

-When this screen is complete, make sure just the iSCSI Software Adapter is highlighted (don’t click on the link) and select the Rescan icon.
+When this screen is complete, ensure that only the iSCSI Software Adapter is highlighted (do not click into the adapter itself) and then select the Rescan icon.

-If this is the first time the storage device is being added, then there will not be a datastore.
-If just reattaching a datastore, it should show up under Datastores.
-There may be a Device but no Datastore, this is an indicator the datastore needs to be configured.
+If this is the first time the storage device is being added, there will not yet be a datastore.
+If only reattaching existing storage, it should appear under Datastores.
+There may be a Device listed but no Datastore; this indicates the datastore still needs to be created or mounted.

 Conclusion